Morels31/ffmpeg-wrapper/README.md

 - [x] Add --use-defaults argument
 - [ ] Time how much time each file has taken.
 - [ ] Check if output file is smaller, and if it is by how much.
+- [ ] Check if ffmpeg is installed and get executable's path

 ## Optional TODO
 - [ ] Makefile to install the script